-On February 15, 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities - Including an Amendment of FASB Statement No. 115" ("SFAS 159").
+On February 15, 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities-Including an Amendment of FASB Statement No. 115" ("SFAS 159").
 SFAS 159 permits an entity to choose to measure many financial instruments and certain other items at fair value.
-This option is available to all entities, including not-for-profit organizations.
 Most of the provisions in SFAS 159 are elective; however, the amendment to SFAS No. 115, "Accounting for Certain Investments in Debt and Equity Securities", applies to all entities with available-for-sale and trading securities.
-Some requirements apply differently to entities that do not report net income.
 The fair value option established by SFAS 159 permits all entities to choose to measure eligible items at fair value at specified election dates.
 A business entity will report unrealized gains and losses on items for which the fair value option has been elected in earnings (or another performance indicator if the business entity does not report earnings) at each subsequent reporting date.
 The fair value option: (a) may be applied instrument by instrument, with a few exceptions, such as investments otherwise accounted for by the equity method; (b) is irrevocable (unless a new election date occurs); and (c) is applied only to entire instruments and not to portions of instruments.
 SFAS 159 is effective as of the beginning of an entity's first fiscal year that begins after November 15, 2007.
-Early adoption is permitted as of the beginning of the previous fiscal year fiscal year and also elects to apply the provisions of SFAS No. 157, "Fair Value Measurements" ("SFAS 157").
-The adoption of this pronouncement is not expected to have a material effect on the Company's financial statements
+Early adoption is permitted as of the beginning of the previous fiscal year 159').
+The Company is currently evaluating the impact of adopting SFAS No. 159 on its financial statements.

-In September 2006 FASB issued SFAS 157.
+In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurements" ("SFAS 157").
 This new standard provides guidance for using fair value to measure assets and liabilities.
 Under SFAS 157, fair value refers to the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants in the market in which the reporting entity transacts.
 In this standard, the FASB clarifies the principle that fair value should be based on the assumptions market participants would use when pricing the asset or liability.
 In support of this principle, SFAS 157 establishes a fair value hierarchy that prioritizes the information used to develop those assumptions.
 The fair value hierarchy gives the highest priority to quoted prices in active markets and the lowest priority to unobservable data, for example, the reporting entity's own data.
 Under the standard, fair value measurements would be separately disclosed by level within the fair value hierarchy.
 The provisions of SFAS 157 are effective for financial statements issued for fiscal years beginning after November 15, 2007, and interim periods within those fiscal years.
-Earlier application is encouraged, provided that the reporting entity has not yet issued financial statements for that fiscal year, including any financial statements for an interim period within that fiscal year.
+Earlier application is encouraged, provided that the roporting entity has not yet issued financial statements for that fiscal year, including any financial statements for an interim period within that fiscal year.
 The adoption of this pronouncement is not expected to have a material effect on the Company's financial statements.